 Fairfax County an Urban Food and Shopping Centre

 We got a taste for the bustling city life that is Tysons Corner.
 Our first stop was Happy Hour at Barrel & Bushel located in the Hyatt Hotel adjacent to the Tysons Corner Shopping Centre.
-Yummy nibbles and cocktails were served on the busy patio in this restaurant and bar known for its selection of craft beers, Bourbons and handcrafted cocktails.
+Yummy nibbles and drinks were served on the busy patio in this restaurant and bar known for its selection of craft beers, Bourbons and handcrafted specials.

 After a bit of shopping in the Tysons Corner Shopping centre we stopped at Harth Restaurant located in the Hilton Hotel.
 A farm to table inspired restaurant which took my breath away the moment I walked inside.
 Fire displays burned as we were escorted to our table and then we ate the most delicious and decadent meal prepared with locally sourced ingredients.
 Of course I will be writing about this too!